aasensio/sicon/README.md

     python evaluate_concat.py

-It will generate figures and an HDF5 file with the output.
-You can easily modify this script to read your own dataset.
+It will generate figures and an numpy file with the output.